haskell/error-messages/message-index/messages/GHC-24180/index.md

 ---
-title: Too few arguments to type operator
+title: Too few arguments to infix type operator
 summary: A type operator was not provided with both arguments.
 severity: warning
 extension: TypeOperators